2015–16 Serie B: Promotion play-offs

-Six teams played in the promotion play-offs.
+Because teams 4-8 finished within the 14 point margin to third, six teams played in the promotion play-offs.
 A preliminary one-legged round, played at the home venue of the higher placed team, involved the teams from 5th to 8th place.
 The two winning teams played against the 3rd and 4th-placed teams in the two-legged semi-finals.
 The higher placed team played the second leg of the promotion playoff at home.
 Pescara won the promotion play-offs to Serie A.